astropuffin/oakmtg.club/content/english/candidates/steph-dominguez-walton.md

   - name: Official website
     icon: ti-world
     link: http://stephforoakland.com
-draft: false
-image: images/steph-dominguez-walton.jpg
-description: Candidate for City Council - District 1
-office: Oakland City Council
-district: "1"
-bio: A challenger running to the right of the incumbent, and likely to obstruct any truly progressive policies that come up before the council
 type: candidates
 ---
 ## TL;DR: A faux-gressive newcomer with twice the incumbent’s charisma and 1.5 times his funding but no concrete plans to back it up.